oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ## Mix-Up Attacks {#mix_up}

-Mix-up is an attack on scenarios where an OAuth client interacts with two or more authorization servers.
-At least one of these authorization servers needs to be under the control of the attacker.
-This can be the case, for example, if the attacker uses dynamic registration to register the client at his authorization server or if an authorization server becomes compromised.
+Mix-up is an attack on scenarios where an OAuth client interacts with two or more authorization servers and at least one authorization server is under the control of the attacker.
+This can be the case, for example, if the attacker uses dynamic registration to register the client at his own authorization server or if an authorization server becomes compromised.

 The goal of the attack is to obtain an authorization code or an access token for an uncompromised authorization server.
 This is achieved by